Skip to main content

 1. A key exists in both the primary locale and a non-primary locale

-2. The value in the non-primary locale is identical to the primary locale
+2. The value in the non-primary locale is identical to the primary locale, or is an empty string

 This typically happens when: